 --Phoebe Mills Farris, Ph.D.
 (Powhatan-Pamunkey) is a Purdue University Professor Emerita, photographer, and freelance art critic.

-Photos by Phoebe Farris.
+All photos by Phoebe Farris.